workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 Building the app in a CI/CD pipeline is straightforward using the `dotnet` command.
 For code signing and notarization to work a little extra work is required.

-`codesign` and `notarytool` read the certificate and credentials to talk to the notarisation service from a Keychain on the build machine:
+`codesign` and `notarytool` read the certificate and credentials to talk to the notarization service from a Keychain on the build machine:

 ```bash
 # Create a new keychain